awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/project-owner-getting-started.md

 1. <a name="project-create-dashboard"></a>In the **Dashboards** section, choose **Create dashboard**\.
 ![\[The dashboards list on the project details page with "Create dashboard" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/project-create-dashboard-console.png)

-Next, you add one or more visualizations of asset properties to your dashboard\.
+Next, you add one or more visualizations of asset properties and alarms to your dashboard\.

 ## Configuring visualizations to understand data<a name="project-owner-configuring-visualizations"></a>

-Each dashboard can display one or more visualizations of the values of the asset properties in your project\.
-You can add a visualization for any property, and customize the details of the visualization\.
+Each dashboard can display one or more visualizations of the values of the asset properties and alarms in your project\.
+You can add a visualization for any property or alarm, and customize the details of the visualization\.

 **To configure visualizations**

 1. <a name="dashboard-configure-dashboard"></a>In the dashboard editor, change the dashboard name from the default, **New dashboard**, to something that describes the content****\.
 ![\[The dashboard editor.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-name-dashboard-console.png)

 1. <a name="dashboard-add-visualization"></a>Browse the list of project assets on the right side of the dashboard\.
-When you find a property to visualize, drag it to the dashboard\.
+When you find a property or alarm to visualize, drag it to the dashboard\.
+   + The default visualization type for properties is the [line chart](choose-visualization-types.md#line-charts)\.
+   + The default visualization type for alarms is the [status grid widget](choose-visualization-types.md#status-grid-chart)\.
 **Note**
-You can drag multiple properties onto a single visualization\.
+You can drag multiple properties and alarms onto a single visualization\.
 ![\[The dashboard editor.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-add-visualization-console.png)

-1. <a name="dashboard-choose-visualization-type"></a>To change how your property displays, choose the visualization type\.
+1. <a name="dashboard-choose-visualization-type"></a>To change how your data displays, choose the visualization type\.
 ![\[A sample visualization with the visualization type icon highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-edit-visualization-type-console.png)

    For more information about the available visualization types, see [Choosing visualization types](choose-visualization-types.md)\.
 To customize details of the visualization, see [Customizing visualizations](customize-visualizations.md)\.

 1. <a name="dashboard-configure-thresholds"></a>To add thresholds to your property, choose the visualization configuration icon\.
+If you add a property that has an alarm, the visualization displays that alarm's threshold\.
 For more information, see [Configuring thresholds](configure-thresholds.md)\.
 ![\[A sample visualization with the visualization configuration icon highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-edit-visualization-configuration-console.png)

 1. To move a visualization, choose the control icon in the upper left and then drag the visualization to a new location\.